manasisb/KeeperApp/README.md

 **Why this application?**
-Every online platform have various kinds of emojis, and we milennials love to use them all the time.
-But do we know the exact meanings of these emoji's.
-Here is the application which describes the meaning, name and icons of the emoji.
+* We all need to keep track of the to do lists that we need to complete on everyday basis or take notes and differeate it based on topics.
+Keeper App is the best way to keep note os all the things to do.
+Here is a small application which helps keep add notes, delete notes, serach etc.

 **Steps to run this application on local machine**